khonsulabs/bonsaidb/crates/bonsaidb/crate-docs.md

 - `client-trusted-dns`: Enables using trust-dns for DNS resolution.
 If not enabled, all DNS resolution is done with the OS's default name resolver.
 - `client-websockets`: Enables `WebSocket` support for `bonsaidb-client`.
+- `client-password-hashing`: Enables the ability to use password authentication using Argon2.

 ## Developing BonsaiDb